shrinerb/shrine/doc/direct_s3.md

 ## Enabling CORS

-First thing that you need to do is enable CORS on your S3 bucket.
-You can do that by clicking on "Properties > Permissions > Add CORS Configuration", and then just follow the Amazon documentation on how to write a CORS file.
+In order to be able upload files directly to your S3 bucket, you need enable CORS.
+You can do that in the AWS S3 Console by clicking on "Properties > Permissions > Add CORS Configuration", and then just follow the Amazon documentation on how to write a CORS file.

 http://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html